dart-archive/stagehand/README.md

 * `package-simple` - A starting point for Dart libraries or applications.
 * `server-shelf` - A web server built using the shelf package.
 * `web-angular` - A web app with material design components.
-* `web-simple` - A web app that uses no framework.
+* `web-simple` - A web app that uses only core Dart libraries.
 * `web-stagexl` - A starting point for 2D animation and games.

 ## Installation